Bayesian model selection and misspecification testing in imaging inverse problems only from noisy and partial measurements: Experimental Results

 We now explore our estimator's ability to objectively compare different image priors and diagnose prior misspecification in OOD situations.
 We focus on priors represented by denoising diffusion models and use the DiffPIR algorithm \cite{zhu2023denoising} for posterior sampling.

-\subsubsection{Deblurring of natural images}
+\subsubsection{Deblurring of Natural Images}

-We first consider a deblurring problem on natural images of size $256\times256$ pixels.
-We use two Diffusion UNet models from Choi et al. \cite{choi2021ilvr} as priors, which were trained on color images from FFHQ and AFHQ-dogs respectively.
-We define the forward operator $A$ as an isotropic Gaussian blurring operator with bandwidth $\sigma_\kappa\in\{0.05,\; 2,\;5\}$ to reflect mild, moderate and high blur.
+We first consider a deblurring problem in natural images of size $256\times256$ pixels.
+We use two Diffusion UNet models from Choi et al. \cite{choi2021ilvr} as priors, which were trained on color images of FFHQ and AFHQ-dogs, respectively.
+We define the forward operator $A$ as an isotropic Gaussian blurring operator with bandwidth $\sigma_\kappa\in\{0.5,\; 2,\;5\}$ to reflect mild, moderate and high blur, and set the Gaussian noise level to $\sigma=0.05$.
 Two datasets are defined: a reference in distribution (ID) subset of $60$ images from FFHQ \cite{karras2019style}, and test dataset composed of $90$ images from AFHQ \cite{choi2020stargan}, CelebA-HQ \cite{karras2018progressive}, LSUN-Bedrooms \cite{yu2015lsun}, Met-Faces \cite{karras2020training}, CBSD68 \cite{937655}, and FFHQ, representing different degrees of prior misspecification.
 Indeed, while Bedrooms, CBSD68 and AFHQ images are strongly OOD, the images from Met are only moderately OOD and constitute a limit case.
 Celeb images stem from a different dataset but should be considered ID.
+Some of the blurred observations are represented in SM, Fig. \ref{fig:example_obs}.